Beglund-H\"ubsch transpose and Sasaki-Einstein rational homology 7-spheres: Sasaki-Einstein metrics on links under BH-transpose rule

-The next example shows that the BH-transpose rule is not always satisfactory.
+The next example points out that the BH-transpose rule might not produce data that satisfy the Sasaki-Einstein inequality given in Theorem 2.1.

-\begin{example} From the list of Johnson and Koll\'ar, consider the data $(\mathbf{w}=(13,13,125,100,75), d=325).$ These data determine an index one 3-fold which is unknown if it is tiger or K\"ahler-Einstein, in particular the corresponding link does not necessarily admit an Einstein metric.
+\begin{example} From the list of Johnson and Koll\'ar, consider the data $(\mathbf{w}=(13,13,125,100,75), d=325)$ which produces an index one 3-fold.
+It is not known whether this orbifold is tiger or K\"ahler-Einstein, so the corresponding link $L$ does not necessarily admit an Einstein metric.
 We notice that there exist polynomials of type: BP-cycle, chain-cycle and cycle-cycle for these weights:

 From Orlik's formula we obtain $H_{3}(L,\mathbb{Z})=(\mathbb{Z}_{13})^{24}$.
 Thus, the link is a rational homology 7-sphere.
 Next, we will use the BH-transpose rule for the chain-cycle singularity.
 We calculate its matrix of exponents: